Particular/docs.particular.net/Content/NServiceBus/scheduling-with-nservicebus.md

 ## Implementation

 The scheduler holds a all list of tasks scheduled.
-In version 3 and 4 tasks are scoped per AppDomain.
+In version 3 and 4 tasks are scoped per `AppDomain`.
 In version 5 they are scoped per Bus instance.

 When the task is created it is given an unique identifier.
 The identifier for the task is sent in a message to the Timeout Manager.
 When it times out and the Timeout Manager returns the message containing the identifier to the endpoint with the scheduled task, the endpoint uses that identifier to fetch and invoke the task from its internal list of tasks.